Updated: Sep 15

 Practicing crop rotation is really important with brassicas in order to avoid diseases.
 What crop rotation means is that you do not plant broccoli in soil that has been used to grow another brassica in the past 3-4 years.

-As well, plant with certified disease-free seeds or transplants when possible.
-Control all the weeds around your broccoli crop, but especially weeds from the mustard family.
+As well, sow seeds or transplants that are certified disease-free when possible.
+Control all the weeds around your broccoli plant, but especially weeds from the mustard family.

 It’s also very important to follow the recommended spacing – this ensures good air flow around your crops.